Introduction

 We are exploring the possibility of breaking out of this straitjacket, by creating a variety of structurations of attosecond XUV light and developing their applications.

-Research hypotheses
+Research hypothesis

-XUV beams with orbital angular momentum
+XUV beams carrying an orbital angular momentum

-The former is associated with the circular polarization of a light beam, while the latter is associated with a helical wavefront (see, for example, the review by A. M. Yao and M. J. Padgett).
+Like any massive particle, photons may carry both a spin and an orbital angular momentum.
+The former is associated to the circular polarisation of a light beam, while the latter is associated to an helicoidal wavefront (see for instance the review by A. M. Yao and M. J. Padgett).

-In particular, while the spin projection along the propagation axis for paraxial beams is limited to two values, the orbital angular momentum can take any positive or negative integer value.
+These two types of beams find applications in different situations.
+In particular, while the spin projection along the propagation axis for paraxial beams is limited to two values, ±ℏ, the orbital angular momentum can take any positive or negative integer value.

 Read more

-These beams have a helical wavefront associated with an azimuthal phase.
-The phase singularity at the center of the beam leads to zero intensity, which explains their “doughnut” shape.
+We managed to transfer an orbital angular momentum from a visible light beam to the XUV using the high harmonic generation process.
+These beams have an helicoidal wavefront associated to an azimutal phase.
+The phase singularity in the center of the beam leads to a zero of intensity, explaining their “donut” shape.

 See also the press release on the CEA website Géneaux et al.